erikvlcak/Weather-app/README.md

 # Weather App

-Tech stack: HTML, CSS, React, Tailwind
+Tech stack: HTML, CSS, Tailwind CSS, Tailwind Components, JavaScript, React.

 Features:
-- Weather application working with weather API to display different weather conditions for today and forecast for the next 2 days.
-Always diplays proper animated weather icon.
+- Application consumes weather API to display actual weather conditions for today and forecast for the next 2 days, along with animated weather icon.
+- Shows wide array of different weather conditions.
+Units can be switched by clicking on each condition.
 - Takes advantage of city database API to suggest cities in search bar.
-- Can handle non-existing cities.
+- Error page is displayed if user enters non-existing city.

-Layout is properly responsive only on desktop - layout done with combination of CSS Grid and Flexbox.
-Not tested/optimized for other devices.
+Layout is responsive thanks to CSS Grid and Flexbox.
+Not yet optimized for mobile devices.
 No accessibility features.

 # Installation and Setup